thedeveco/contribute/README.md

   - #off-topic

  #### Sometimes, we want to chat about stuff that is not necessarily a developer topic but it is still important to us.
 That is what we can do right here!
+This channel is for "personal" topics.
+If you want to talk about something that IS NOT developer related, it should be done at the water cooler.
+Examples of ⁠off-topic discussions include "today is my birthday!" and/or "I had a baby!" and/or "I don't like the color blue" and/or ...
+I think you all get the point.

   - #memes